 What to order: Burrata with Sicilian eggplant and the gemelli with pesto

 If Mexican is more your speed, head east to Tijuana Picnic on the Lower East Side.
 The Robert McKinley-designed space is cheery and laid-back, while a menu of high-quality ingredients with non-traditional flavor accents transforms casual Mexican fare into bold, balanced, and surprising dishes.

 What to order: Chicken Yucateco tacos and street corn (with a side of guac, of course)

 West Village cornerstone Left Bank is a NYFW no-brainer.
 The perfect spot for a long post-show dinner or a quick happy hour bite between the mayhem, Left Bank serves up a healthy but hearty fare in a quaint neighborhood setting.
 No time to dine?
 Left Bank launched its delivery rotisserie chicken concept, Poulet Sans Tête, delivering full chicken dinners directly to your doorstep or hotel room.

 What to order: Sautéed kale and a steak frites

 Location: West Village

 For a Chic Nightcap: Ophelia

 If you find yourself at a show in midtown, don't despair, just head to Ophelia.
-Located on the 26th floor of the historic Beekman Tower, The Art Deco–style lounge boasts wraparound patios sporting expansive views of the East River and the Manhattan skyline.
+Located on the 26th floor of the historic Beekman Tower, the Art Deco–style lounge boasts wraparound patios sporting expansive views of the East River and the Manhattan skyline.
 Previously a hangout for working women during the 1920s, the rooftop pays homage to the property’s past.
-Grab a seat at one of the rooftop’s velvet banquettes and relax over signature cocktails.
+Grab a seat at one of the velvet banquettes and relax over signature cocktails.

 What to order: Truffle fries and a Caribbean old-fashioned